 - Cost of Goods Sold = $51,000

 Analysis: The cost of goods sold by the company is $51,000.
 Return and allowances are deducted while calculating the cost of goods sold as they are returned to the customers.
-Discount received decreases the cost of purchase hence reduced from the cost of goods sold.
-Freight in is the direct expenditure incurred for purchasing the material and thus added while calculating the cost of goods sold.
+Discount received decreases the purchase cost, reducing the cost of goods sold.
+Freight is the direct expenditure incurred for purchasing the material and thus added while calculating the cost of goods sold.